 With respect to the Termination order, the petitioner contended that he filed an appeal within 30 days of the issue of recommendations and inquiry report.
 Regulation 8(4) holds that the recommendation should be acted upon, unless the aggrieved party files an appeal within 30 days.
 The Petitioner contented and the same was also held by the Court held that the Executive Authority should not have acted upon the recommendation by issuing a termination order until the appeal period had expired.

 The Respondents contended that they followed the process under Regulation 8(6).
 It provides that if the Executive Authority wishes to take action, they must issue a show cause notice, which must be answered by the aggrieved party within 7 days.
 The petitioner contended that even after filing an appeal within 30 days of the recommendations and responding in time to the show cause notice, a termination order was served to the Petitioner before the expiry of the appeal period.

 The Court held that ‘A composite reading of all the sub-clauses of Regulation 8, makes it evident that the Executive Authority could not have taken the final step of terminating the petitioner on the recommendation of the ICC before the thirty days period provided to him under Regulation 8(5) to prefer an appeal.
 This court is, therefore, of the view that during the pendency of the appeal before the Executive Council, his termination order shall be kept in abeyance until the final decision in the pending appeal’.

 – Adv.
-Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner POSH at Work & Adv.
+Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner Child Safety at Work & Adv.
 Vatsal Chorera – Legal & Compliance